Ivan Erazem Tatenbah

-Ivan Erazem Tatenbah is a historical novel by Slovenian author Josip Jurčič.
+Ivan Erazem Tatenbah is a historical novel by the Slovenian author Josip Jurčič.
 It was first serialized as a feuilleton in the newspaper Slovenski narod starting January 1, 1873.

 Content

 The story is set in the mid-17th century, a time of significant events on the Croatian, Slovenian, and Hungarian lands, marked by a violent attempt to secede from Austria.
-The conspiracy was led by the Croatian ban, Peter Zrinjski, with support from his wife Anka Katarina Zrinjska and her brother Franjo Krsto Frankopan.
-Zrinjski found support in Slovenia through Count Ivan Erazem Tattenbach.
+The conspiracy was led by the Croatian ban, Petar Zrinski, with support from his wife Anka Katarina Zrinska and her brother Franjo Krsto Frankopan.
+Zrinski found support in Slovenia through Count Hans Erasmus von Tattenbach.

-The narrative follows Jurij Gornik, a winemaker on Tattenbach’s vineyard, who prepares a feast for the nobility.
+The narrative follows Jurij Gornik, a winemaker on Tattenbach's vineyard, who prepares a feast for the nobility.
 He sends his beautiful daughter to a remote cottage.
 The guests arrive, including priests, mayors, peasants, and the count with his entourage, all treated with forced friendliness.
 After the guests leave, the count complains about the pretense, noting they will stay overnight.
-Meanwhile, Marjanica is in the cottage; when her lover Ribelj, the count’s clerk, arrives, she is angry about being confined, but he consoles her, saying the world is corrupt and it’s better she remains hidden.
+Meanwhile, Marjanica is in the cottage; when her lover Ribelj, the count's clerk, arrives, she is angry about being confined, but he consoles her, saying the world is corrupt and it is better she remain hidden.
 They part ways.
-The count’s party drinks and sings, with the girls barely resisting his advances.
-After the others leave, the conspirators Bukovački and Caldi discuss matters; Caldi is frustrated by the count’s inconsistency—supporting the plot one moment and not the next.
-They decide to exploit Tattenbach’s fear of witches.
-The next morning, during their journey, they hear a scream.It’s Marjanica, who came close out of curiosity but was frightened by a dog.
+The count's party drinks and sings, with the girls barely resisting his advances.
+After the others leave, the conspirators Bukovački and Caldi discuss matters; Caldi is frustrated by the count's inconsistency—supporting the plot one moment and not the next.
+They decide to exploit Tattenbach's fear of witches.
+The next morning, during their journey, they hear a scream.
+It is Marjanica, who came close out of curiosity but was frightened by a dog.
 The count sees she is a beautiful girl and orders her father to move with her to his Podčetrtek castle to keep them closer.

-Above Konjice lies Tattenbach’s castle, where the countess resides, neglected by her husband.
+Above Konjice lies Tattenbach's castle, where the countess resides, neglected by her husband.
 The count arrives, initially kind to his wife but soon pushes her away.
 She is saddened, realizing his ambition drives him from her.
 He rejects her, believing she does not support his path to success.
 With Bukovački and Caldi, he rides to Ptujsko Polje, where an old woman named Grgulja, a fortune-teller, lives in a hut.
 His companions convince him to have his fortune told; she predicts his future and warns him not to break friendships, or he will be hanged.
 The count is frightened, and Bukovački and Caldi are pleased.